-- 1.7.1 A licensee must meet SellSafe Cannabis Staff Training certification requirements. - 1.7.2 SellSafe certification is mandatory for the following full time and part time staff: - a) licensed premises owners that are responsible for directly managing a retail cannabis store; (Added Nov 2018) - b) licensed premises managers, supervisors, retailers, and cashiers; - security staff (directly employed or contracted by the licensee); and - d) direct supervisors of employees of a company contracted to provide security. - 1.7.3 SellSafe certification is not required for staff working full time or part time as cleaning staff in licensed premises. - 1.7.4 (Deleted Jan 2022) - 1.7.5 (Deleted Jan 2022) - 1.7.6 (Deleted Jan 2022) - 1.7.7 SellSafe certification must be maintained by successfully repeating the SellSafe program (including passing the exam) before the certification expiration date. - 1.7.8 Licensee staff must provide proof of SellSafe certification at the request of an AGLC Inspector.
+- 1.7.1 A licensee must meet SellSafe Cannabis Staff Training certification requirements. - 1.7.2 SellSafe certification is mandatory for the following full time and part time staff: - a) licensed premises owners that are responsible for directly managing a retail cannabis store; - b) licensed premises managers, supervisors, retailers, and cashiers; - c) security staff (directly employed or contracted by the licensee); and - d) direct supervisors of employees of a company contracted to provide security. - 1.7.3 Persons requiring SellSafe Cannabis Staff Training must be certified within 30 days of the employment start date for all new hires to positions identified in Section 1.7.2.
+(Added Jul 2025) - 1.7.4 At least one (1) SellSafe certified staff member is to be on duty at all times.
+(Added Jul 2025) - 1.7.5 SellSafe certification is not required for staff working full time or part time as cleaning staff in luicnesed premises. - 1.7.6 (Deleted Jan 2022) - 1.7.7 (Deleted Jan 2022) - 1.7.8 SellSafe certification must be maintained by successfully repeating the SellSafe program (including passing the exam) before the certification expiration date. - 1.7.9 Licensee staff must provide proof of SellSafe certification at the request of an AGLC Inspector.
 Proof of SellSafe certification includes: - a) paper printed certification card that has a QR code; - b) (Deleted Jan 2022) - c) clear image of the certification card (i.e. image, photograph or screen shot) saved on the staff member's mobile device/phone.
+(Amended Jan 2022) - 1.7.10 (Deleted Jan 2022)